Campus board advice from the British Mountaineering Council

 The British Mountaineering Council has issued important Campus Board advice aimed primarily at children and teenagers.

-One of climbing's most popular training tools is the Campus Board, the apparatus first experimented by the late Wolfgang Güllich at Nürnberg's Campus Centre in the late '80's during his quest to free Action Direct, his undisputed Frankenjura masterpiece.
+One of climbing's most popular training tools is the Campus Board, the apparatus first experimented by the late Wolfgang Güllich at Nürnberg's Campus Centre in the 1980's during his quest to free Action Directe, his undisputed Frankenjura masterpiece.

 While the Campus Board is highly effective for specific power gain and improving co-ordination, it is also associated with a high risk of injuries due to the intensive nature of many of its exercises.
 This danger is aggravated amongst young climbers in particular who have not fully matured and are often unaware of the inherent danger of this training tool.

 The British Mountaineering Council has now issued a guidance based on the current state of medical and physiological knowledge about fingers and growth plate development, prepared in conjunction with one of the world's experts in climbing related injuries, Dr. Volker Schöffl.
 This guidance has recently been approved by the UIAA Medical Commission and while a more extensive paper is being prepared and will be published shortly, Dr. Schoffl has kindly answered a few basic questions below.

 Feet-off dynamic campus boarding can permanently damage your fingers!

 - Whilst still growing you are at serious risk of injuring the growth plates in your fingers as they will not be fused yet.